magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 General Heisenberg Hamiltonian
 +++++++++++++++++++++++++++++++

-The starting point to describe magnon excitations is the Heisenberg Hamiltonian written in general form (applicable to any material),
+The starting point to describe magnon excitations is the Heisenberg Hamiltonian written in a general form (applicable to any material),

 .. math::
    :label: general_heisenberg_hamiltonian